The Humane Society of South Central Michigan is the area’s nonprofit advocate, sanctuary and source for companion animals since 1887.

 - The joy of sharing a life with animal companions

 HSSCM Board of Directors

 David Grey, Vice Chair

 Kat Wolverton, Treasurer

 Ted Nelson, Secretary

 Jennifer Aschenbrener, DVM

 Board meetings take place the fourth Tuesday of each month.
 With the exception of the Annual Meeting, all board meetings are closed.
-Contact with the board to request to attend a meeting or be added to the agenda can be made in writing, addressed to the board of directors, and sent to the Humane Society at 2500 Watkins Road, Battle Creek, MI.
+Contact with the board can be made in writing, addressed to the Board of Directors, and sent to the Humane Society at 2500 Watkins Road, Battle Creek, MI.